Edgar Zúñiga

 Program DirectorA two-time Emmy Award-winning bilingual journalist, Edgar was born in New York City to Colombian immigrant parents and raised in Salt Lake City.
 He holds bachelor’s degrees in Mass Communication—Journalism and International Studies from the University of Utah.

 Edgar currently serves as Program Director at Avanza 88.3 KUUB, one of the nation’s first bilingual public radio stations, where he leads not only programming but also production, community engagement, and audience development efforts.
-He also hosts Conexión, a public affairs segment that highlights nonprofits and community initiatives, furthering the station’s mission to uplift and connect Utah’s communities.
+He is also the host of Conexión, Avanza's flagship public affairs segment that highlights nonprofits and community initiatives, furthering the station’s mission to uplift and connect Utah’s communities.

 Throughout his 15+ year media career, Edgar’s work has spanned the East Coast and beyond, where he worked for NBC News and Telemundo Network as a Senior Producer.
 Most recently, he served as the American Red Cross Communications Delegate in Europe, where he led crisis response communications during the Ukraine conflict and lived a year and a half in Budapest, Hungary.
 He has been quoted in major outlets like USA Today and has appeared on air for Latin American networks including C5N.